Impactite

 Impactite is rock created or modified by one or more impacts of a meteorite.
 Impactites are considered metamorphic rock, because their source materials were modified by the heat and pressure of the impact.
 On Earth, impactites consist primarily of modified terrestrial material, sometimes with pieces of the original meteorite.

-Creation
+Formation

 When a large meteorite hits a planet, it can radically deform the rocks and regolith that it hits.
 The heat, pressure, and shock of the impact changes these materials into impactite.
 Only very massive impacts generate the heat and pressure needed to transform a rock, so impactites are created rarely.

 Characteristics

 Impactite includes shock-metamorphosed target rocks, melts (suevites) and mixtures of the two, as well as sedimentary rocks with significant impact-derived components (shocked mineral grains, tektites, anomalous geochemical signatures, etc.).
 In June 2015, NASA reported that impact glass has been detected on the planet Mars.
 Such material may contain preserved signs of ancient life—if life existed.
 Impactites are generally classified into three groups: shocked rocks, impact melt, and impact breccias.